JacksonHolmes01/Training-Module-Production-Grade-RAG-Infrastructure-Weaviate/Building_Your_Own_Docker_Images.md

-# Building Your Own Docker Images (Textbook-Style + Step-by-Step Labs)
+# Building Your Own Docker Images

 This document teaches you **how to create Docker images**, not just what they are.